 - Developed and implemented algorithms for analytics using a range of software programs

 - Managed and developed Hadoop clusters and services

 - Applied Java, SQL, and Scala background for daily troubleshooting

 - Managed and mentored team of interns and junior engineers

 - Communicated meaningful data insights for the end-user

-Remember, even early-career data engineers can demonstrate their on-the-job skills from past apprenticeships.
+Remember, even data engineers with no work experience can demonstrate their on-the-job skills from past apprenticeships.
 List prominent mentors and how you assisted their efforts for doing the jobs listed above.

 Does your big data engineer resume need an education section?